eanselmi/terraform-aws-ec2-rds-scheduler/README.md

 - IAM Roles for Eventbridge to invoke Lambda Functions
 - IAM Roles for Lambda Functions to start/stop EC2 and RDS instances
 - Eventbridge schedules
-- Four Lambda Functions (two for EC2 instances and two for RDS instances)
+- Six Lambda Functions (two for EC2 instances, two for ASG and two for RDS instances)

 ![image](./images/resources.jpg)